Digital Video Services

 Digital video allows instructors to include visually engaging material into their teaching and research.
 Through its flexibility, video can be used to demonstrate techniques, create course introductions, record lectures, and much more.
-Video elements can easily be added to a Canvas course or shared online through websites like YouTube or Vimeo.
+Video elements can easily be added to a Canvas course or shared online through websites like YouTube.

 Video files can come from many places.
 They can be captured from VHS tapes, copied from a DVD, downloaded from the internet or recorded with a camcorder, smartphone or camera.
 To turn video recordings into usable assets, some editing will likely be needed.
 CIRT uses professional editing software to enhance and build the final video project file.

-- CIRT Video Studio: The CIRT Video studio is a flexible recording space that features green screen technology.
+The CIRT Video studio is a flexible recording space that features green screen technology.
 This area is ideal for filming course introductions, announcements or other similar videos.
 CIRT provides hands-on support, but we have also added a self-service recording component that can be used by faculty.

 Examples of Video Projects produced by CIRT